neopragma/mediatracker/DeveloperNotes.md

 ## setup

 Look at the file ```.envvars``` and change any values you need to change for your development environment.
-If you clone the repo as-is and use sqlite3 as your database system, you won't have to change anything.
-If you fork the project and give your version a different name, you might need to change the values of environment variables ```PROJECT_NAME``` and ```PROJECT_ROOT```.
-If you use a different database management system or you want to name your database differently, you'll need to change ```DATABASE_NAME``` and possibly ```DATABASE_URL```.
-You may also need to add user credentials, depending on how you set things up with your database management system.
-I'm using unsecured sqlite3 - no user credentials necessary.
-Because this is a cloud-deployed, self-contained solution that's built offline, there's no harm done if someone corrupts the database.
-There's no secret information in there, anyway.

 To get started with development (assuming your personal workflow is similar to mine), start by navigating to the project root directory and sourcing the ```.envvars``` file to set the environment variables.